Why we choose Python as a backend language

 Python is the fastest-growing major backend language

 It is not only important to highlight how and why Python has become popular, the magnitude of its growth is also noteworthy.
 Stack Overflow has dubbed it “the fastest-growing major programming language” on more than one occasion.
 Python has garnered increasing traffic in Stack Overflow’s site since late 2011, as well as in their Developer Survey.
 Back in 2013, Python ranked 6th in popularity with just under 22% of survey takers having declared to use it.
-By 2017, it had finally risen to 5th place and, this year, it has actually edged out Java earning 4th place among the most popular technologies for Stack Overflow users.
+By 2017, it had finally risen to 5th place and, in 2020, it has reached 3rd place among the most loved languages for Stack Overflow users.
+It is also the tool most developers say they want to learn.
 This again translates into more available resources to work with this particular programming language.

 While there are plenty of backend languages out there, many of which are very popular, productive, and useful, Python has definitely won us over.
 It makes our day-to-day work easier and more enjoyable, allowing us to focus on the real issues and helping us deliver outstanding products to our clients.
-Python is continuously working on new versions, with the latest released just last October, and we are looking forward to seeing Python continue to grow over the next few years.
+Python is continuously working on new versions, with the latest to date (3.9.0) released on October 5th 2020, and we are looking forward to seeing Python continue to grow over the next few years.